bdevorem/WebPortfolio-Hugo/content/projects/atthack/index.md

 +++
 date = "2017-10-30T00:35:00-04:00"
 draft = false
-title = "AT&T Mobile App Hackathon"
-tags = [ "Projects" ]
-categories = [ "For Fun" ]
+title = "Winning the AT&T Mobile App Hackathon with a Twitch bot" tags = [ "Projects" ] categories = [ "For Fun" ]
 series = [ "Hackathon" ]